nirtamir2/talks/2025-06-26/src/slides.md

 # TypeScript Without Surprises: Smarter Error Handling with Effect-TS

 <!--

-This talk is hopefully cahnge the way you think of handle errors using Effect.
+This talk will hopefully change the way you think about handling errors — not just catching them, but modeling them.
+We’ll do that using the Effect library.

 -->

 ---
-hide: false
+hide: true
 ---

 # Look at this function